ko1eda/terminalrss/readme.md

 + Add author field [x]
 + Add Source as own type to support both http sources and file types sources [x]
 + Move Load http call to own method that Load method calls only if the source is an http source
-+ Remove collection type from processor and have it return Feed type
++ Remove collection type from processor and have it return Feed type [x]
 + Tests
 + Support FOR RSS V1
 + TUI (might need viper as well -- look into this)
 + Create or add thread safe logger
-+ Normalize More fields from rss
++ Normalize More fields from rss [x]
-+ Validate StringsToSources method better
++ Validate MapToSource method better

 ## Potential TODO